Tiramisu

 Slice of tiramisu on plate.

-Tiramisu, which means “pick me up” in Italian, is a luscious Italian dessert made by layering boozy espresso-dipped ladyfingers with a rich combination of mascarpone cheese, eggs, sugar, and cream.
-It is then finished with a dusting of cocoa powder and left to chill overnight before serving.
 You might think that such an impressive dessert would be difficult to make, but that’s not the case at all!
 While tiramisu looks fancy, it’s surprisingly easy to make—essentially an Italian version of a no-bake icebox cake.
-With just a few simple ingredients and easy assembly, you can recreate this restaurant-worthy tiramisu recipe at home.
+With just a few simple ingredients and easy assembly, you can recreate this authentic Italian tiramisu recipe right in your own kitchen.

 “This recipe is the real deal…Definitely the best tiramisu out there!”